endurox-dev/endurox/README.md

 program can receive such commands via callback and perform custom action.
 * Has tpsetcallinfo() and tpgetcallinfo() APIs.
 * Product is extensively documented.
-* Provides migration tool - ubb2ex, for automatic configuration migration from Oracle Tuxedo to Enduro/X.
+* Tool for automatic configuration migration from Oracle Tuxedo to Enduro/X (ubb2ex).

 ![Alt text](doc/Endurox-product.jpg?raw=true "Enduro/x overview")